lexmckenz/DE_DU_PoC/README.md

 - Try to use more functions in python and less of a scripting mentality.
 - Make sure your code and the steps you have taken to load your data into the database are clearly outlined
 - Use a common Github repository for your team
+- Do not use the Titanic dataset.
+It is an extremely overused dataset.